kja28/quake2-mod-kja28/readme.txt

 Each time you kill an enemy they will drop random weapons with random stats.

 Some enemies are designed to behave motre like borderlands enemies.
 Some will dodge more (bandits), some will just try to melee you (psychos),
-some will charge you really fast (principal gueardians), some will shoot a beam at you ( sera guardian), and some will spit acid (varkids).
+some will charge you really fast (principal guardians), some will shoot a beam at you ( sera guardian), and some will spit acid (varkids).

 The way weapons behave